 Oklahoma Water & Pollution Control Conference Presents Six Awards to the City of Chickasha

 The Oklahoma Water & Pollution Control Conference (OWPCC) was held this month in Midwest City at Rose State College on October 8-11, 2018.
 The OWPCC is an annual conference that caters to individuals in the water and wastewater industry.
 Conference attendees can pursue continuing education classes, sit in on keynote presentations, and exchange knowledge and ideas with others in the industry.
-This event is designed to encourage networking and highlight outstanding performance, as well as offer educational opportunities.
+This event encourages networking and highlights outstanding performance, as well as offer educational opportunities.

 The OWPCC, once called the Oklahoma Water & Pollution Control Association (OWPCA), dates back to 1926 and is one of the oldest Operators Associations in the Country.
-The OWPCA was created to help train Operators in the Water and Wastewater Industry.
-Today, the OWPCC still continues those traditions.
+The OWPCA helps train Operators in the Water and Wastewater Industry and still continues those traditions.
 On October 10, 2018, the OWPCC held its Annual Awards for the Operators throughout the State of Oklahoma.
 The Awards were based on Large, Medium, and Small Wastewater and Water Systems throughout the State.
 The City of Chickasha came away with Six Awards for Medium Plants.
-The Plant Awards were established in 1972 to recognize outstanding Water and Wastewater Plants.

 Chickasha received the following Awards:

-- “The Darcey Award” – Darrel White, USW Utility Group, City of Chickasha – Established in 1961 in honor of H.J.
-Darcey, State Sanitary Engineer, this award is given to the Wastewater Operator of the Year.
+“The Darcey Award” – Darrel White, USW Utility Group, City of Chickasha – Established in 1961 in honor of H.J.
+Darcey, State Sanitary Engineer, this award recognizes the Wastewater Operator of the Year.